meteor/meteor/README.md

 ### Authorization

 This package lets you attach roles to a user which you can then check against later when deciding whether to grant access to Meteor methods or publish data.
-The core concept is very simple, essentially you are attaching roles to a user object and then checking for the existence of those roles later.
-In some sense, it is very similar to tags on blog posts.
+The core concept is very simple, essentially you are creating an assignment of roles to a user and then checking for the existence of those roles later.
 This package provides helper methods to make the process of adding, removing, and verifying those roles easier.

 <br />